awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

 <img src="./assets/08-051.png" width="650">
 </center>

 Consider the system having the configuration as in the figure shown above.
-In the current state (i.e., immediately prior to issuing the first instruction `I1`), both the register allocation table (RAT) and reorder buffer (ROB) are empty, implying the current register values are those of the register file (ARF).
+In the current state (i.e., immediately prior to issuing the first instruction `I1`), both the register allocation table (RAT) and reorder buffer (ROB) are empty, implying the current register values are those of the architecture register file (ARF).
 Furthermore, note the following execution cycle requirements:
   * Instruction `ADD` requires `1` cycle to execute
   * Instruction `MUL` requires `10` cycles to execute
   * Instruction `DIV` requires `40` cycles to execute